 Get your little’uns raving early with the help of Big Fish Little Fish.
 This teeny-bopper disco crew host parties all over London, as well as festivals, especially for children.
 That’s not to say parents can’t enjoy themselves, too.
 The music is pleasantly un-annoying (think 90s dance, rather than that Bob the Builder single) and when you want a break from dancing there are workshops on offer, too, like synth playing, hula hooping and more.
 Phew.

-Located next to Kensington Palace, this play area has a Peter Pan theme and a fabulous wooden pirate ship as its centerpiece.
-Specially designed to suit children of all physical abilities, the playground includes a beach, sculptures, teepees for make-believe games, and a sensory trail.
-It’s free to enjoy, but at busy times there might be a queue to get in.
+Just next to the regal Kensington Palace, this play area has a Peter Pan theme and a fabulous wooden pirate ship as its centrepiece.
+It's specially designed to suit children of all physical abilities and the playground includes a beach, sculptures, teepees for make-believe games, and even a sensory trail.
+It’s free to enjoy, but be aware that at busy times there might be a queue to get in.

 The NMM’s new gallery especially for babies and young children is all about fun.
 Ahoy! features many different play zones including a beach and a ship deck, plus a game firing cannons and another that is a bit like air hockey.
 The fish shop is ace –rows of pretend fish, cash tills and shopping baskets.
 There’s also the All Hands exploration gallery for ages 6-12.